Bone Marrow Suppression and Chemotherapy

 The side effects of chemotherapy depend on the type of chemotherapy and the amount given.
 Side effects can be anticipated and managed to help reduce them and provide the best possible experience for the person receiving chemotherapy.

 What is bone marrow suppression?

-As each person's individual medical profile and diagnosis is different, so is his or her reaction to treatment.
+Each person's individual medical profile and diagnosis is different.
+His or her reaction to treatment is different, too.
 Side effects may be severe, mild, or absent.
 Be sure to discuss with your cancer care team the possible side effects of treatment before the treatment begins.

-Nearly all chemotherapy agents suppress the bone marrow which, in turn, causes a reduction in the number of blood cells.
+Nearly all chemotherapy agents suppress the bone marrow.
+This, in turn, causes a reduction in the number of blood cells.
 The timing of this reduction varies according to which agents and doses are used for your treatment.
-Red blood cells carry oxygen, white blood cells fight infection, and platelets help to control bleeding and bruising.
-Thus, the risks for anemia, fatigue, infection, bleeding, and bruising are increased with bone marrow suppression.
+Red blood cells carry oxygen and white blood cells fight infection.
+Platelets help to control bleeding and bruising.
+The risks for anemia, fatigue, infection, bleeding, and bruising are increased with bone marrow suppression.

 What are the symptoms of bone marrow suppression?